 Visitors looking for things to do in Salt Lake City find a progressive, growing variety of entertainment options.
 There's much to choose from: Professional sporting events, festivals, concerts, movies, performances, and many more Salt Lake City attractions that the whole family can enjoy.
-Salt Lake City was also the host of the successful 2002 Olympic Winter Games, attracting sponsors, athletes, sports fans, and media from around the world.
+Salt Lake City was also the host of 2002 Olympic Winter Games, attracting sponsors, athletes, sports fans, and media from around the world.

 In addition, Salt Lake City's diverse attractions feature a year-round schedule of music, fine arts, and theatre ensuring you'll never run out of things to do in Salt Lake City.
 The most difficult part will be deciding what you want to do next!